vnponce/trx-challenge/README.md

 > It lives in the `services` folder to make the code more organized and maintainable.

 ### Filter 🧹
-> Tht filter is case insensitive and it is directly to the local list of users.
+> This filter is case insensitive and it is directly to the local list of users.
-> <br /> I implemented the `watchEffect` function to listen to the changes of the filter and update the list of users.
+> <br /> I implemented the `watchEffect` function to listen to the changes in the filter and update the list of users.
 > <br /> The main reason to implement `wathEffect` against `watch` was because the first one is triggered immediately or some value inside the callback changes, and the second only when the value changes.
-> <br /> I decided to not implement `debounce` function because the filter is directly to the local list and the performance is not affected.
+> <br /> I decided to not implement `debounce` function because the filter is direct to the local list and the performance is not affected.

 ### Store 🗄️
 > I decided to not use Pinia or Vuex because the application is small and the state is not complex.
 However, I understand the importance of using a state management library in a real-world application.